Goblin

 Distortion bomb

-A weapon which seems to distort sensory input and severely reduces one's ability to fight (or do
+A weapon which seems to distort sensory input and severely reduces one's ability to fight (or do anything at all).

 ("The Soldier Who Fell From Grace")